 Les Cigares du Pharaon fully marks the transitional period towards Hergé's second stage in the development of Tintin.
 Although the setting of the album fits within the 'global cycle' of the first three albums (Russia, Africa, America, and now the Orient), the album title no longer refers to the geographical location of Tintin's adventures.
 When the new story was started on 8 December 1932 in Le Petit Vingtième, it was still entitled Tintin en Orient, but Hergé clearly wanted something else and turned to the more exciting and promising title of Les Cigares du Pharaon.

-The story was clearly influenced by the 1922 discovery of the tomb of Tutankhamen by archeologist Howard Carter.
-The mysteries ssurrounding the tomb and Egyptian pharaohs would keep haunting Hergé, and led him to reuse some of the material for Les Sept Boules de Cristal.
-There was yet another influence: Paul Jamin (a friend of his brother's).
+The story was clearly influenced by the discovery of the tomb of Tutankhamen by archeologist Howard Carter in 1922.
+The mysteries surrounding the tomb and Egyptian pharaohs would keep haunting Hergé, and led him to reuse some of the material for Les Sept Boules de Cristal.
+There was yet another influence: Paul Jamin (a friend of his brother).
 When Hergé met him, he was so impressed with Jamin's artistic qualities and his sense of humor, that he hired him on the spot.
-Jamin helped Hergé with his work for Le Petit Vingtième, where, thanks to Jamin's dareness and humor, even Hitler got ridiculed!
+Jamin helped Hergé with his work for Le Petit Vingtième, where, thanks to Jamin's boldness and humor, even Hitler was not spared of ridicule.

 - Album cover: The Mummy marked E. P. Jacobini is E. P. Jacobs.
 [TT]

 - Album cover: The Mummy marked Grosgrab is Professor Grossgrabenstein from one of Jacob's books.